farzanyazdanjou/coconut-open-api-js/README.md

 - `in(timezone: string)`

-Set a filter which will tell the API to return time slots in the given timezone.
+Set a filter which will tell the API to return time slots in the given timezone. _(not publicly available yet)_

 ##### Example